 APPA has set up a web service to facilitate a voluntary transformer exchange where APPA members are able to contact other members to address urgent equipment needs.
-Finally, APPA will be hosting a Supply Chain Summit in March 2023 to discuss issues unique to public power.
+In March, APPA hosted a Supply Chain Summit to discuss issues unique to public power regarding critical grid components.